 - Governor’s Councils were set up in Madras and Bombay as well.

-Historical Background of Indian Constitution – Charter Act 1813
+History of Indian Constitution – Charter Act 1813

 Read more about the Charter Act 1813 in the linked article.

-Historical Background of Indian Constitution – Charter Act 1833
+History of Indian Constitution – Charter Act 1833

 - Governor-General of Bengal was designated the Governor-General of India (Lord William Bentinck).